 Future Legislation.
 In November 2008, Kentucky released an extensive energy plan outlined in a document entitled Intelligent Energy Choices for Kentucky's Future.
-The energy plan is not legislation; although, it generally outlines the states energy-related goals of 1) improving the energy efficiency of Kentucky's homes, buildings, industries and transportation fleet, 2) increasing Kentucky's use of renewable energy, 3) sustainably growing Kentucky's production of biofuels, 4) developing a coal-to-liquids industry in Kentucky to replace petroleum-based liquids, 5) implementing a major and comprehensive effort to increase gas supplies, including coal-to-gas in Kentucky, 6) initiating aggressive carbon capture/sequestration projects for coal-generated electricity in Kentucky enacts energy legislation in the future, the particular effect on electric utilities, including municipally owned electric utilities, is not clear.
+The energy plan is not legislation; although, it generally outlines the states energy-related goals of 1) improving the energy efficiency of Kentucky's homes, buildings, industries and transportation fleet, 2) increasing Kentucky's use of renewable energy, 3) sustainably growing Kentucky's production of biofuels, 4) developing a coal-to-liquids industry in Kentucky to replace petroleum-based liquids, 5) implementing a major and comprehensive effort to increase gas supplies, including coal-to-gas in Kentucky, 6) initiating aggressive carbon capture/sequestration projects for coal-generated electricity in Kentucky, and 7) examining the use of nuclear power for electricity generation in Kentucky.
+If and when Kentucky enacts energy legislation in the future, the particular effect on electric utilities, including municipally owned electric utilities, is not clear.